Tamara Geva

 Tamara Geva (Тамара Жева, born Tamara Levkievna Zheverzheeva, Тамара Левкиевна Жевержеева; 17 March 1906 – 9 December 1997) was a Soviet and later an American actress, ballet dancer, and choreographer.
-She was the daughter of art patron and collector Levkiy Gevergeyev and she was the first wife of the well-known ballet dancer and choreographer George Balanchine.
+She was the daughter of art patron and collector Levkiy Gevergeyev and was the first wife of the well-known ballet dancer and choreographer George Balanchine.

-Throughout her life she danced with Diaghilev's Ballets Russes, danced with husband George Balanchine, and performed in and choreographed many notable Broadway shows as well as Hollywood movies.
+Throughout her life, she danced with Diaghilev's Ballets Russes and with husband George Balanchine and performed in and choreographed many notable Broadway shows, as well as Hollywood movies.

 Family and early life

 Tamara Geverzheeva was born in St. Petersburg, Russian Empire on March 17, 1906.
 Geva's mother Tamara Urtahl was an actress, while her father Levkiy Gevergeyev was a passionate collector and art enthusiast.

 Levkiy Gevergeyev was known as a freethinker.
-He sponsored Russian avant-garde artists and their projects through his enthusiasm for artistry.
+He sponsored Russian avant garde artists and their projects through his enthusiasm for artistry.
 Geva described her mother, Tamara Urthal, as a beautiful but selfish woman.
 Her parents were unable to marry until their daughter was six years old.
-As a child, she lived in a huge 19th-century house (Ivan Zheverzheev's house at Rubinstein Street, 18) which had an extensive art, book and theater collection as well as a miniature theater all organized by her father and his years of collecting such artifacts.
+As a child, she lived in a huge, 19th-century house (Ivan Zheverzheev's house at Rubinstein Street, 18) which had an extensive art, book, and theater collection, as well as a miniature theater all organized by her father and his years of collecting such artifacts.
 Her father had agents all over who found art, writings, and artifacts from a variety of well-known artists to add to his massive collection.
 Geva has said that this collection was her father's most prized possession.
 After his death, his extensive theatre memorabilia collection was put into an exhibit at Saint Petersburg State Museum of Theater and Music.

-Geva grew up in the midst of the Bolshevik Revolution where she experienced true hardships in her youth.
-Her father's fortune was taken away by the Bolsheviks, sometimes they struggled to find food and lived on a verge of starvation.
+Geva grew up in the midst of the Bolshevik Revolution, in which she experienced true hardships in her youth.
+Her father's fortune was taken away by the Bolsheviks, so sometimes they struggled to find food and lived on a verge of starvation.